Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-where $\{\yd_{n}\}$ arises from a fixed realization of \eqref{eq:sd}.
-The first two equations, which coincide with \eqref{eq:recall}, effect the mappings from $\mu_n$ to $\hmu_{n+1}$ and from $\hmu_{n+1}$ to $\nu_{n+1}.$ Map $\Ts_n(\cdot,\cdot):=\Ts(\cdot,\cdot;\nu_{n+1},\yd_{n+1})$ is then an explicit example of \eqref{eq:0recall} defined to effect the desired conditioning of $\nu_{n+1}$ on $\yd_{n+1}$ in order to obtain $\mu_{n+1}.$ The letter $S$ in $\Ts$ connotes the dependence of the map on the {\em stochastic} data $\hy_{n+1}.$ This is a mean-field stochastic dynamical system mapping $v_n$ to $v_{n+1}$: stochastic because of the noise in (\ref{eq:sd2nn}a, \ref{eq:sd2nn}b), mean-field because the map $\Ts$ in (\ref{eq:sd2nn}c) depends on the law $\nu_{n+1}$ of $(\hv_{n+1},\hy_{n+1})$, and hence on $\mu_n$.
+This is an example of the sample path perspective, and (\ref{eq:recall}, \ref{eq:0recall}) in particular.
+The first two equations, which coincide with \eqref{eq:recall}, effect the mappings from $\mu_n$ to $\hmu_{n+1}$ and from $\hmu_{n+1}$ to $\nu_{n+1}.$ Map\footnote{It is convenient to use both the notation $\Ts(\cdot,\cdot;\nu_{n+1},\yd_{n+1})$, to be explicit about important dependencies in $\Ts$, and to use the notation $\Ts_n$, for succinct statement of certain formulae when dropping explicit dependence of $\Ts$ on $\pi_{n+1}$ and $\yd_{n+1}$.
+We will use analogous notation for other mean field maps in what follows.} $\Ts_n(\cdot,\cdot):=\Ts(\cdot,\cdot;\nu_{n+1},\yd_{n+1})$ is then an explicit example of \eqref{eq:0recall} defined to effect the desired conditioning of $\nu_{n+1}$ on $\yd_{n+1}$ in order to obtain $\mu_{n+1}.$ The letter $S$ in $\Ts$ connotes the dependence of the map on the {\em stochastic} data $\hy_{n+1}$.
+Thus equations \eqref{eq:sd2nn} define a mean field stochastic dynamical system mapping $v_n$ to $v_{n+1}$: stochastic because of the noise in (\ref{eq:sd2nn}a, \ref{eq:sd2nn}b), mean field because the map $\Ts$ in (\ref{eq:sd2nn}c) depends on the law $\nu_{n+1}$ of $(\hv_{n+1},\hy_{n+1})$, and hence on $\mu_n$.
 The three update steps in this mean field stochastic dynamical system lead to the following maps on measures: